jgussman/CHIP/README.md

 Step 3: cd into the ScriptsAndData folder and now open main_pipeline.py.

-Step 4: In the main_pipeline script, scroll to the second cell and locate the if statemate
+Find the line at the bottom of the script (just CTRL+F __name__).

 ```
 if __name__ == '__main__':
 ```

-(or just CTRL+F __name__).
-This should be the only cell you have to change if you want to use your own set of stars.
+The only code you should ever have to change is in this if statement.

 ```{python}
 start_time = time.time()